 In recent years (2014) many UK CF centres have a very low threshold for treating with IV antibiotics and many patients with chronic P. aeruginosa infection are actually receiving almost 3-monthly courses of IV antibiotics, being treated if they show even minimal signs of deterioration.
 It is now, and quite correctly, a matter of clinical judgement in most CF centres – if the chronically infected patient shows slow deterioration of respiratory function they receive 3 monthly IV antibiotics, if they are absolutely stable the intervals between the courses are increased.
 A few remain totally stable with inhaled antibiotics, which all chronically infected patients should be receiving, and may go for many years without the need for IV antibiotics.

-Professor Stuart Elborn (figure 4) is now Director of the Adult CF Centre at the Royal Brompton Hospital London and previously the Professor of Respiratory Medicine in Queens University Belfast.
+Professor Stuart Elborn (fig. 4) is now Director of the Adult CF Centre at the Royal Brompton Hospital London and previously the Professor of Respiratory Medicine in Queens University Belfast.
 At this time he was Chairman of the CF Trust’s Research Advisory Committee and President of the European CF Society.
 He is one of Europe’s leading authorities on cystic fibrosis.
 Stuart was awarded the CBE in 2013 for his services to medicine.

 Jean Feigelson (Fig. 4a) suggests that studies of pancreatic function should be performed routinely in cystic fibrosis, especially in those with pancreatic sufficiency or in patients with normal pancreatic images.
 Acute pancreatitis was common and should be diagnosed and properly identified to be differentiated from other acute abdominal syndromes occurring in cystic fibrosis a very important point.